AlexsLemonade/OpenPBTA-analysis/analyses/snv-frequencies/README.md

 #### Add annotations

-Add EFO, MONDO, RMTL, PedcBioPortal oncoprint plot URL, and PedcBioPortal lollipop plot URL columns to variant-level and gene-level tables.
+Add the following columns to variant-level and gene-level tables:

+- EFO
+- MONDO
+- RMTL
+- OncoKB cancer gene
+- OncoKB oncogene/TSG (tumor suppresor gene)
+- PedcBioPortal oncoprint plot URL
+- PedcBioPortal lollipop plot URL columns

 The EFO, MONDO, and RMTL information is obtained from PediatricOpenTargets/OpenPedCan-analysis data release.

+The OncoKB cancer gene and oncogene/TSG is listed in `input/oncokb_cancer_gene_list.tsv`, which is downloaded from <https://www.oncokb.org/cancerGenes>.
+The last update of the table is on 06/16/2021.
+To update the table, re-download the updated table from <https://www.oncokb.org/cancerGenes>.

 The PedcBioPortal `case_set_id`s in the URLs are obtained from [the `sample-lists` PedcBioPortal web API](https://pedcbioportal.kidsfirstdrc.org/api/swagger-ui.html#/Sample_Lists), with the following command:

 ```bash
 curl -X GET "https://pedcbioportal.kidsfirstdrc.org/api/studies/ped_opentargets_2021/sample-lists" -H "accept: application/json" -H "Authorization: Bearer YOUR-API-ACCESS-TOKEN" > ped_opentargets_2021_pedcbio_case_set_ids.json